RodBarnes/fs-tools/README.md

 ## fs-restore.sh
 Usage: `sudo fs-restore <backup_device> <target_disk> [-a|--include-active] [-b|--backup]"`

 Restores an archive (created by `fs-backup`) and allows selecting the specific partitions to restore.
-Allows for backing up active (online) partitions.
-Best use is to run `fs-restore` from a server's recovery partition or live media.
+Allows for backing up active (online) partitions.  **This must be run from a server's recovery partition or live media.**

 ## fs-shared.sh
 Shared functions and variables for `fs-tools`.